The Startuper’s Guide to the Integrations, Part 1

 In a nutshell, if you’re at least not considering connecting your app to 3rd party applications, you’re missing out of ever connected web benefits.

 In our startup TrackDuck we have built over 25 integrations so far.
-Plugins, add-ons, browser extensions, enterprise software integrations… We have done it all in the past 4 years.
+Plugins, add-ons, browser extensions, custom software integrations… We have done it all in the past 4 years.
 Looking back, we could have used someone’s advice and avoided number of mistakes.
 Sharing our experience in this series of blog posts we hope that it will help fellow startup entrepreneurs to make right decision if they are just starting out with their first integration.
 On other hand, if you’re advanced in this topic – we would love to learn from your experience in the comments below.

 Integrations for TrackDuck